 Fraser Health strives for continuous improvement.
 2021/22 target is decreased from 160 in 2020/21 to 130.
-Our 2022/23 year-to-date performance of 248.3 is not meeting our new internal target.
-The improvement in the volume of patients admitted in our Emergency Departments as a result of the COVID-19 situation resulted in a 59% reduction in the number of patients awaiting inpatient beds during the first 4 periods of 2020/21.
-The unprecedented reduction in Emergency visits and admissions meant that we were able to efficiently move our patients from the Emergency Department to appropriate ward beds.
-We are seeing 115% of the 2021 ED visit volumes and 186% of ED visit volumes for the same period in 2020 representing a rebound surge in demand as we evolve within the context of the ongoing pandemic.
+Our 2022/23 year-to-date performance of 249.1 is not meeting our new internal target.
+We are seeing much higher ED visit volumes when comparing same periods with 2021/22 representing a rebound surge in demand as we evolve within the context of the ongoing pandemic.
 Despite this we continue to strive for incremental, improvements in the number of admitted patients being held in our EDs.